-- Held 20+ Public Meetings and a Public Hearing - Divided recommendations into three major categories to focus discussions and deliberations: - Board of Finance - Board of Education - Other various items - Deliberations incorporated input from many stakeholders: - Board of Selectman, Board of Finance, Board of Education, Legislative Council, Police Commission, etc. - Town legal counsel and independent research - Input via Public Hearing, Public Comment, and correspondence to the Commission
+- Held 25+ Public Meetings and two Public Hearings - Divided recommendations into three major categories to focus discussions and deliberations: - Board of Finance - Board of Education - Other various items - Deliberations incorporated input from many stakeholders: - Board of Selectman, Board of Finance, Board of Education, Legislative Council, Police Commission, etc. - Town legal counsel and independent research - Input via Public Hearing, Public Comment, correspondence to the Commission, and a Resolution dated June 15, 2022 from the Legislative Council

 Section Recommendation to amend Charter as follows 1 1-25(a)(7) To clarify that the Board of Education shall be exempted from such duties prescribed for Town Departments if such duties are inconsistent with their statutory authority 2 2 To add to the Charter the purpose, membership, and terms for the Fairfield Hills Authority.
-This information is not currently included in the Charter 3 2-01(c) To add clarifying language stating that in case of any conflict between board/commission/committee bylaws, the Town Charter and/or State Statute prevails 4 2-25(a) To permit members of town bodies to abstain from the approval of minutes of a meeting they did not attend.
+This information is not currently included in the Charter 3 2-01(c) To add clarifying language stating that in case of any conflict between board/commission/committee bylaws, a Special Act, CT General Statutes, or the Charter shall prevail 4 2-25(a) To permit members of town bodies to abstain from the approval of minutes of a meeting they did not attend.
 The current requirement is that every member present is to vote affirmatively or negatively on each question raised except in cases of conflict of interest.
 5 2-31 To add the procedure for filling vacancies on the Board of Education to section 2-31 6 2-32(a)(1) To increase the time from 45 to 90 days to fill a vacancy on appointive Boards and Commissions to provide appropriate flexibility in appointing new members 7 2-125 To restore the Legislative Council as the town's sole fiscal authority by eliminating the Board of Finance from the Charter

 Section Recommendation to amend Charter as follows 8 2-135(a) To add "Registrar of Vital Statistics" as a responsibility of the Town Clerk to align the Charter with CT General Statutes (§7-37) 9 2-160 To add "Civilian Review Board" as a responsibility of the Board of Police Commissioners to align the Charter with CT General Statutes 10 2-210 To remove the Building Appeals Board from the Charter.
 No legislative history nor purpose nor meaning has been found to keep this Board in the Charter.
-Additionally, the Zoning Board of Appeals and Planning and Zoning Commission cover all aspects and purposes 11 2-275(a) To add "or a reduction in environmental impact" to the summary of general responsibilities of the Sustainable Energy Commission as a clarification 12 3-15 To incorporate the provisions of Newtown Ordinance 124, which governs elections of the Board of Education, into the Charter 13 4-05(a) • To clarify that the Board of Education has its own Finance Director (separate from the Town) 14 4-05(c)(8) To revise language regarding the Capital Improvement Plan (CIP) for the town to broaden the current language from a five-year plan to a plan of at least five years with annual adjustments
+Additionally, the Zoning Board of Appeals and Planning and Zoning Commission cover all aspects and purposes 11 2-275(a) To add "or a reduction in environmental impact" to the summary of general responsibilities of the Sustainable Energy Commission as a clarification 12 3-15 To incorporate the provisions of Newtown Ordinance 124, which governs elections of the Board of Education, into the Charter 13 4-05(c)(8) To revise language regarding the Capital Improvement Plan (CIP) for the town to broaden the current language from a five-year plan to a plan of at least five years with annual adjustments

-Section Recommendation to amend Charter as follows 15 5-10(a) To clarify that regulations that are proposed to be adopted, amended, or repealed by the Legislative Council will be referred to the Board of Selectman, Board of Education, or other Town Bodies, as their interests are affected, at least 90 days prior to approval by the Legislative Council 16 6-20(f)(2) To clarify the language related to budget amendments, in the event that a budget fails at referendum, in order to make the intent and process clear
+Section Recommendation to amend Charter as follows 14 5-10(a) To clarify that regulations that are proposed to be adopted, amended, or repealed by the Legislative Council will be referred to the Board of Selectman, Board of Education, or other Town Bodies, as their interests are affected, at least 30 days prior to approval by the Legislative Council 15 6-20(f)(2) To clarify the language related to budget amendments, in the event that a budget fails at referendum, in order to make the intent and process clear